gbouras13/dnaapler/README.md

 ## Installation

-`dnaapler` requires only BLAST as an external dependency.
+`dnaapler` requires only BLAST v2.9 or higher as an external dependency.

 Installation from conda is recommended as this will install BLAST automatically.